ml-energy/zeus/examples/prometheus/README.md

 ## Dependencies

-All packages (including torchvision) are pre-installed if you're using our [Docker image](https://ml.energy/zeus/getting_started/environment/).
+All packages (including torchvision and prometheus_client) are pre-installed if you're using our [Docker image](https://ml.energy/zeus/getting_started/environment/).
 You just need to download and extract the ImageNet data and mount it to the Docker container with the `-v` option (first step below).

 1. Download the ILSVRC2012 dataset from [the ImageNet homepage](http://www.image-net.org/).